fairlearn/fairlearn/README.md

 2) providing state-of-the-art techniques to mitigate the observed unfairness

-At the assessment phase, fairlearn provides a dashboard with a rich set of visualizations that uses a set of disparity and accuracy metrics and user-defined protected attributes (e.g., age, gender, ethnicity) to monitor the accuracy and fairness of a model’s predictions.
+At the assessment phase, fairlearn provides a dashboard with a rich set of visualizations that uses a set of disparity and accuracy metrics and user-defined sensitive features (e.g., age, gender, ethnicity) to monitor the accuracy and fairness of a model’s predictions.

 At the mitigation phase, it incorporates state-of-the-art unfairness mitigation techniques to mitigate the unfairness observed at the previous assessment phase. `fairlearn`’s mitigation stage supports regression and binary classification models trained on tabular data.